User 30-Day Activity Policy

 To ensure you will receive the notification email:

-- Use the email address that you check most often as your
+- Use the email address that you check most often as your Default notifications email.

-in theParticipating, @mentions and custom
+- Check Emailin theParticipating, @mentions and customoption.

-repository is not ignored in your watching list. - Check your email client spam folder for GitHub notification emails
+- Check your email client spam folder for GitHub notification emails

 How do I prevent being removed?

-To prevent being removed from the Department of Veterans Affairs
+To prevent being removed from the Department of Veterans Affairs organization on GitHub.com, you must perform one of

 the activities mentioned above.
 If you have not performed one of these activities in the last 30 days, there are a few